 From one side of Sicily to another we must remember the other movie shot by Giuseppe Tornatore “Malena” starring the beautiful Monica Bellucci filmed mainly on the island of Ortigia in Syracuse in the splendid baroque square of the Duomo, other scenes were shot in Noto, world capital of the Baroque Sicilian and UNESCO World Heritage Site and the white cliffs of the “Scala dei Turchi” near Porto Empedocle (Agrigento).

 Special mention deserves the masterpiece of Francis Ford Coppola: “the godfather” a world-famous film whose scenes were shot in village of Savoca and Forza d’Agrò, not far away from Taormina, medieval villages at the foot of Mount Etna where the Bar “Vitelli” famous for the scene where Michael Corleone, played by Al Pacino asks Apollonia’s hand and where nothing has changed.

 Other movies to remember are:

-- “Seduced and Abandoned”, year 1964, Pietro Germi is still directing, he was filmed in the splendid setting of Sciacca, the film consecrated Stefania Sandrelli, just twenty years old, national star and sex symbol of those years
+- “Seduced and Abandoned”, year 1964.
+Pietro Germi is still directing and it was filmed in the splendid setting of Sciacca.
+The movie consacrated Stefania Sandrelli, just twenty years old, national star and sex symbol of those years.

 Remaining on the subject of films shot in Sicily, recently brought to the knowledge of the media at European level, Scicli defined by many as a living nativity scene, the television series “the inspector Montalbano”.